Harley Quinn Steals The Show In New

 August 5 can't come soon enough.

-That's the day Suicide Squad hits theaters and, like Margot Robbie's "vexing" Harley Quinn, we're ready to play ball.
+That's the day Suicide Squad hits theatres and, like Margot Robbie's "vexing" Harley Quinn, we're ready to play ball.

 Robbie joined co-stars Cara Delevingne, Will Smith, and Jared Leto at the MTV Movie Awards to present a new teaser trailer for the hotly anticipated anti-superhero flick.
 As expected, there are crazy costumes, the Joker's maniacal laugh, and intense action sequences.
 Delevingne and Karen Fukuhara show off their bad-assery, but it's Harley Quinn who totally steals the spotlight.
 Side note: This year's Halloween costume choice is done and dusted.